aitalshashank2/aitalshashank2/README.md

 <br/>
 <br/>

 Hi!
 I'm **Shashank**.
-I am a sophomore at [IIT Roorkee](https://iitr.ac.in/) and am a project associate at [Information Management Group, IIT Roorkee](http://img.iitr.ac.in/).
+I am a sophomore at [IIT Roorkee](https://iitr.ac.in/), a project associate at [Information Management Group, IIT Roorkee](http://img.iitr.ac.in/) and a core member at [Vision and Language Group, IIT Roorkee](https://vlgiitr.github.io/).
 I am a full stack developer and am a keen learner.
-As of now, I am exploring the world of Quantum computing and working on some really interesting projects.
+As of now, I am exploring the world of Deep Learning and working on some really interesting projects.
 In addition to programming 🧑🏻‍💻, I love listening to music 🎶 and eating 🍕!

 Wanna chill around on a pleasant evening, listening to Indian Classical music and eating fresh pakodas with rich spicy chutney?
 Count me in 😌!
-Talk to me about anything under the sky (or maybe over the sky too 😄) through shashank_p@cs.iitr.ac.in.
+Talk to me about anything under the sky (or maybe over the sky too 😄) through aitalshashank2@gmail.com or shashank_p@cs.iitr.ac.in.

 ### Skills